BerndiVader/MythicMobsExtension/README.md

 	- damagearmor{armor=<all>||<list>||<single>;damage=<int>||<ranged>;signal=<string>}
 		armor: all / helmet / chest / leggings / boots / hand / offhand - can be single name or all or a list
-		damage: armor damage amount as integer or as ranged value
+		damage: armor damage amount as integer or as ranged value for ranged value use "to".
 		signal: name of the signal which should be send to mob if an armor part is broken. dont set it if you dont want a signal to be send.